sirech/talk-tdd-infra-redux/presentation.md

 <hr />
 > What we’ve seen few teams do so far is combine the two trends and drive the writing of the container scripts using tests.

+???

+- What: Writing tests for your container code

 ---

 class: middle center